-This species is known as
+This marine aquarium fish is known as

 Indian Threadfish, Diamond Trevally, Mirror Fish and the correct latin name is

 Alectis indicus.
-It belongs to the
+The family that this marine fish species belongs to is called the

 Jacks and Pompanos family. (